All Episodes

 So Penny Kelly had a video out.

-Uh I don't usually have time to watch all these videos, right?
+I don't usually have time to watch all these videos, right?

-So anyway, Penny Kelly had a video out recently, and it's her look and see thing, right?
+So anyway, Penny Kelly had a video out recently, and it's her look-and-see thing, right?

-Look and see thing, when she basically does uh what we can think of as a remote viewing trying to see the future, which I think mostly you're just gonna be probing your own mind and doing that uh without any kind of an external uh trigger or prompt or source, um, and it's a wasted exercise.
+When she basically does what we can think of as a remote viewing, trying to see the future, which I think mostly you're just going to be probing your own mind and doing that without any kind of an external trigger or prompt or source.

-Uh this one was interesting because of something that I don't think she knew she said.
+This one was interesting because of something that I don't think she knew she said.

-It's and she says it's not going to fly.
+And she says it's not going to fly.

-Now I agree with her, okay.
+Now, I agree with her.

 All right, just the financial stuff, none of the rest of it at this point.

-And I haven't even listened to all of it, you know, because they got more work to do, and and you walk out of the building and you come back in and you miss some, and it's like, oh, I don't know where I was, I just stop it and go into something else.
+And you walk out of the building and you come back in and you miss some and it's like, oh, I don't know where I was.

-Anyway, though, but I happen to catch her talking about banks and their solution and stuff.
+But I happen to catch her talking about banks and their solution and stuff.

-Now the beauty the the nature of this is that she describes in here accurately, she describes XRP, and then she says it won't fly.
+Now, the nature of this is that she describes in here accurately, she describes XRP.

-But she's been pimping XRP as being the solution to the SWIFT or or a repla the solution and a and it's supposedly according to a lot of woo-woo people, it's gonna go take off when the SEC drops their suit against it, uh, which SEC in suits, it's just another huge ball of corruption wax.
+But she's been pimping XRP as being the solution to the SWIFT or the solution and supposedly, according to a lot of woo-woo people, it's going to go take off when the SEC drops their suit against it, which SEC ensures.

-It it has other capabilities in it, but it is primarily used for transferring money between the banks.
+It has other capabilities in it, but it is primarily used for transferring money between the banks.

 So, a couple of things here.